 (resume reading here)

-If an attempt is made to tunnel the entire 4.8 mile subway in a manner designed to avoid building the Downtown San Jose Station by conventional means, here are some of adverse effects: Instead of two 25-foot diameter tunnels separated at stations by a 35-foot wide center-loading platform, a single bore 48-foot diameter tube would stretch from one end of the subway to the other.
+If an attempt is made to tunnel the entire downtown subway in a manner designed to avoid building the 1,000 foot long Downtown San Jose Station by conventional means, here what would happen: Instead of two 25-foot diameter tunnels separated at stations by a 35-foot wide center-loading platform, a single bore 48-foot diameter tube would stretch from one end of the subway to the other.
 This would add significantly to the required thickness of the concrete tunnel lining and would increase the total amount of tunnel excavation by 84%, which in turn would require that an additional 1,000,000 cubic yards of tunnel spoil (equivalent to 85,000 truckloads) be excavated and hauled away.
-The current plan would require the addition of two expensive full length emergency egress platforms, and yet still make things less safe for BART passengers if trouble ever occurred in the subway.
-According to the San Jose Downtown Association, with two 25-foot tunnels, the BART trackway would be 65 feet below Santa Clara Street but with a single 48-foot tunnel it would need to be 85 feet deep.
+The current plan would require the addition of two expensive full length emergency egress platforms that would otherwise be unnecessary, and yet still make things less safe for BART passengers if trouble ever occurred in the subway.
+According to the San Jose Downtown Association, with two 25-foot tunnels, the BART trackway would be 65 feet below Santa Clara Street and that with a single 48-foot tunnel it would need to be 85 feet deep.
 This would mean longer escalators, longer elevators, longer emergency stairways, longer ventilation structures, longer utility runs, more maintenance and more arduous stair-climbing every time an escalator goes out of service.

 Given the economic shutdown caused by COVID-19, it is incumbent upon the Agencies developing expensive public infrastructure projects to optimize safety and functionality while avoiding all unnecessary costs……beginning in this case with the replacement of the demands of a small group of businessmen for a disruption-free project with sound engineering.